-M.D., Distinguished Med Research fellow, VP, ARMO BioSciences, Eli Lilly
+M.D., Distinguished Med Research fellow, VP, ARMO BioSciences, Eli Lilly and Company

 Dr. Oft is a co-founder of ARMO BioSciences, a late stage immuno-oncology company (now Eli Lilly) and an expert in immuno-oncology with indepth experience in pre-clinical, translational and clinical research and development.
 He oversaw the development of ARMO’s pipeline including pegilodecakin, from early target discovery through clincal development and was the architect of multicohort phase 1 design for expedited Phase 1 to Phase 3 development.
 He was a co-founder and CEO of Targenics, which merged with ARMO BioSciences.
 Prior to this Dr. Oft led discovery and development of immuno-oncology research at DNAX Inc. (now Merck Research Labs), was on the faculty at UCSF Cancer Center and on the Onyx Sorafenib team.
 He received his MD from the University of Erlangen, Germany with postdoctoral training at the Institute for Molecular Pathology in Vienna, Austria.
 He is a lead author on publications in Nature, Science and Cancer cell, and authored numerous patents.